Daltz333/PSST/README.md

 ### Targets

 - `make auth` - Builds the 2FA authentication server
+- `make auth_mgmt` - Builds the client for registering users on the 2FA server
 - `make mailbox` - Builds the mailbox server for storing messages
 - `make psst` - Builds the client
 - `make all` - Builds all of the above